Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 This is a traditionally Southern food staple that has become an American soul food classic.
 Chicken pieces are coated with seasoned batter and either pan-fried, air fried, deep fried, or pressure fried.
 The crispy skin and battered coating of the chicken adds a delectable savory crunch while keeping the meat juicy.

 The dish originated from Scottish and West African peoples in the South.
 Scottish frying techniques and African seasoning methods combined to create this incredible dish.
 You can eat this dish hot or cold.
-The light meat and incredible savory flavor of fried chicken combines with the fresh mint julep for a powerful punch.

 Grab your buttermilk and check out our tried and true fried chicken recipe.